LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/69ec5f38-6931-4c45-a113-6789adbe69c0)

 ### Removing the bp.2s and bp.2d as over 50% of the cells are missing.

+Dropping  bp.2s and bp.2d as 65% of the cells were missing.
-The threshold used for dropping is 50% of missing cells Note we do have bp.1s and bp.1d this provides us with the Sytolic and Diastolic blood pressure
+1-	The threshold used: drop variables if 50% of cells are missing.
+2-	Note: The dataset has bp.1s and bp.1d, which provides information on the Systolic and Diastolic blood pressure of the patients

  ``` Python
 dff = data3.drop(['bp.2s', 'bp.2d'], axis=1)
 dff